Mike Huckabee Urges All Republicans To Support Donald Trump

 As The Daily Beast noted, some prominent Republicans have already endorsed Biden.
 Former Secretary of State Colin Powell, who served in the Bush White House, formally endorsed the Democrat on Sunday, saying that Trump’s rhetoric is “dangerous for our democracy.”

-It is not only prominent Republicans who are opposed to Trump, some military leaders are as well.
+It is not only prominent Republicans who have voiced their opposition to Trump.
 Retired Lieutenant General Russel Honoré — who handled the military response to Hurricane Katrina in 2005 — recently criticized Republicans on Capitol Hill for not standing up to Trump amid protests over George Floyd’s death.

 Honoré was among the signatories of a letter signed by more than 200 former military leaders and diplomats.
-The officials condemned Trump’s handling of the response to the protests, saying that American protesters must be allowed to exercise their free speech rights.
+The officials condemned Trump’s handling of the response to the protests, saying that American protesters must be allowed to exercise their right to free speech.